How to Start a Shopify Store: Step-by-Step Guide

 - Shopify Lite plan costs $9, and it is the cheapest one among all pricing plans.
 With this plan, you can’t create a Shopify store, but you can add Shopify features to your existing online store.

-- Shopify Basic plan costs $29, 2.9% charge and $0.30 in fees per transaction.
-If you want to create a store with Shopify's help, this is the cheapest and basic option to get you on the road.
-It has all the necessary basic features for starters.
+- The basic plan costs $32.
+If you want to create a store with Shopify's help, this is the cheapest and most basic option to get you on the road.
+It has all the necessary features for starters.

-- Shopify plan costs $79, 2.6%, and $0.30 in fees per transaction.
+- Shopify plan costs $92.
 It is the optimal plan as it has more features than previous plans and is perfect for business owners who are not just trying to sell online but actually know how to do that and now know how to start a Shopify store.

-- Shopify Advanced plan costs $299, 2.4%, and $0.30 in fees per transaction.
-This plan has the most features and is perfect for bigger businesses that have plenty of workers.
+- The advanced plan costs $399, 2.4%.
+This plan has the most features and is perfect for bigger businesses with plenty of workers.

 Step 1.
 Get Ready to Start the Shopify Store